G-Node/nixpy/docs/source/tutorial.rst

 set of events is detected.
 Each event may have certain characteristics one wants to store.
 These are stored as **Features** of the events.
-There are three different link-types between the features and the events stored in the tag. *nixio.LinkType.Untagged* indicates that the whole data stored in the **Feature** applies to the points defined in the tag. *nixio.LinkType.Tagged* on the other side implies that the *position* and *extent* have to be applied also to the data stored in the **Feature**.
-Finally, the *nixio.LinkType.Indexed* indicates that there is one point (or slice) in the **Feature** data that is related to each position in the Tag.
+There are three different link-types between the features and the events stored in the tag. *nix.LinkType.Untagged* indicates that the whole data stored in the **Feature** applies to the points defined in the tag. *nix.LinkType.Tagged* on the other side implies that the *position* and *extent* have to be applied also to the data stored in the **Feature**.
+Finally, the *nix.LinkType.Indexed* indicates that there is one point (or slice) in the **Feature** data that is related to each position in the Tag.